DesenTao/baty.net-hugo/content/post/2018/a-weekend-with-the-iphone-se.md

 as possible.
 I certainly never use it for watching movies.
 I do miss the larger screen of the X while using Maps, and I really miss it for viewing photos.

-The SE is slower, but not by much.
+The SE is definitely slower, but not by as much as you'd think.

 All in all, I was surprised by how much I enjoyed using the iPhone SE again over the past couple of days.
 It's still the perfect form factor for me.
 If Apple